dannys0n/CS394-MyModulesRepo/notebooks/07/README.md

 What worked:
 ========================================================================
 The requested json structure indeed was respected during my tests.
-Generally, these seeds looked pretty good when k value was less than h, separating when they can, group and split hotspots.
-The seeds generated themselves produced some interesting results.
+Generally, these seeds looked pretty good when k value was less than h.
+This allowed seeds to separate, group, and split hotspots when they can.
+The seeds generated themselves produced some interesting results, as we will see below.

 Starting with the most realistic setup for us.
 4 servers and 6 hotspots.<br>
 Looking at file k4-h6-a1, case 7 shows our best case scenario. nice separation of far away hotspots, grouping, and splitting very hot ones when necessary.<br>